LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 manually selects a position while signing.

 * **SignaturePositioningRequired** (v1.28.0): if `true` requires that the user positions the signature representation when signing a PDF file.

+* **TextVerticalMarginMultiplier** (default: `1.0`, v1.37.0): defines the text's vertical margin by multiplying the provided number with 1% of the signature height.
+* **TextHorizontalMarginMultiplier** (default: `1.0`, v1.37.0): defines the text's horizontal margin by multiplying the provided number with 1% of the signature width.

 ###  *ValidationStamp* Settings (v1.7.0)